gioblu/PJON/specification/PJON-protocol-acknowledge-specification-v1.0.md

 PJON supports both synchronous and asynchronous acknowledgement that can be used individually or together.

 ### Synchronous acknowledge
+The synchronous acknowledgement is a blocking procedure, can be used only within one collision domain, although is efficient and has a short response delay because is composed by a single byte (decimal 6).
 ```cpp
 Channel analysis       Transmission                 Response
  _____  ____________________________________________  _____